Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Introduction

 \section{Introduction}

-Previous research~\cite{srinivasamurthy2017semi,kleinert2018semi} as part of the MALORCA\footnote{MAchine Learning Of speech Recognition models for Controller Assistance: \url{http://www.malorca-project.de/wp/} } project focused on i) improving ABSR accuracy for ATCOs, ii) reducing workload for ATCOs~\cite{helmke2016reducing}, and iii) increasing efficiency~\cite{helmke2017increasing} of ATCOs.
-As part of an ongoing HAAWAII\footnote{Highly Advanced Air Traffic Controller Workstation with Artificial Intelligence Integration: \url{https://www.haawaii.de}} project, we aim to research and develop a reliable and adaptable solution to automatically transcribe voice commands issued by both ATCOs and pilots.
+Previous work~\cite{srinivasamurthy2017semi,kleinert2018semi} as part of the MALORCA\footnote{MAchine Learning Of speech Recognition models for Controller Assistance: \url{http://www.malorca-project.de/wp/} } and AcListant-Strips\footnote{Active Listening Assistant Strips: \url{https://www.malorca-project.de/wp/?page_id=350} } projects, focused on i) improving Assitant-Based Speech Recognition (ABSR) accuracy only for ATCOs, ii) reducing workload for ATCOs~\cite{helmke2016reducing}, and iii) increasing efficiency~\cite{helmke2017increasing} of ATCOs.
+In the ongoing HAAWAII\footnote{Highly Advanced Air Traffic Controller Workstation with Artificial Intelligence Integration: \url{https://www.haawaii.de}} project, research focuses on developing a reliable and adaptable solution to transcribe voice commands issued by both ATCOs and pilots automatically.

-An error resilient and accurate ASR system is critical in the ATC domain.
+An error-resilient and accurate ASR system is critical in the ATC domain.
 Current state-of-the-art technologies require large amounts of data to train ASR systems.
-Goal of another ongoing project called ATCO$2$ \footnote{Automatic collection and processing of voice data from air-traffic communications \url{https://www.atco2.org/} } is to collect large set of voice recordings of ATCOs and pilots (with a minimum effort) for the aforementioned purpose.
-In order to train ASR for this task, ATCO and pilot speech recordings are usually pooled together~\cite{zuluaga2020asratc,zuluaga2020callsign,srinivasamurthy2017semi} despite having a significant variability in the data distribution (acoustic and grammatical conditions) and the number of speakers in the data.
-As a result of the variability in the data distribution, ASR performance is significantly different if applied on ATCO or pilot speech (i.e. ATCO's speech is easier to recognize).
-Our baseline system trained by pooling all data reveals that the absolute difference in WER for ATCO and pilot is 9.7\% (ATCO WER: 36.1\%, Pilot WER: 45.8\%).
+The goal of a recently finished project called ATCO2\footnote{Automatic collection and processing of voice data from air-traffic communications \url{https://www.atco2.org/}.} was to collect and automatically transcribe a large database of voice recordings of ATCOs and pilots (with a minimum effort) for the purpose mentioned above~\cite{kocour21_interspeech,zuluaga2020automatic,rigault2022legal}.
+ATCO and pilot speech recordings are usually pooled together~\cite{zuluagagomez20_interspeech,zuluaga2020automatic,srinivasamurthy2017semi} to train the ASR despite having a significant variability in the data distribution (acoustic and grammatical conditions), and the number of speakers in the data.
+As a result of the variability in the data distribution, ASR performances are significantly different for ATCO and pilot speech.\footnote{The air traffic controllers' speech is more straightforward to recognize than pilots'.} Our baseline system trained by pooling all data and evaluated on noisy data (signal-to-noise ratio (SNR) below 15 dB) shows an absolute difference in word error rate (WER) of 9.7\% on ATCO and pilot speech (ATCO WER: 36.1\%, Pilot WER: 45.8\%).
+ASR on another dataset also revealed that it is 'twice as hard ' to correctly recognize pilot utterances compared to ATCO utterances due to shortened speech~\cite{pellegrini2020atcopilotasr}.

-In general terms, this research is centered on integrating contextual knowledge during ASR decoding.
-Nevertheless, previous research has shown that this technique could be also integrated during semi-supervised learning i. e., contextual semi-supervised learning~\cite{zuluaga2021contextual}.